بعد أسبوعين.. بدء السماح للأجانب بتملك العقار

 وأقر النظام فرض رسم لا يتجاوز 5% من قيمة التصرف العقاري لغير السعوديين، على أن تحدد تفاصيله في اللائحة التنفيذية. ويواجه المخالفون عقوبات تشمل الغرامة أو الإنذار، ويُعاقب من يقدّم بيانات مضللة بغرامة تصل إلى 10 ملايين ريال، مع إمكانية بيع العقار المخالف بأمر من المحكمة المختصة.

-The updated system for non-Saudis to own property and acquire rights over it within the Kingdom will begin to be implemented in January 2026.
+The updated system for foreign ownership of real estate will be implemented starting next January, allowing the acquisition of property rights within the Kingdom beginning in early 2026.

-The Minister of Municipalities and Housing, Majid Al-Hoqail, explained that January will witness the implementation of the property ownership system for foreigners at the residential level in all Saudi cities, except for four cities including Mecca, Medina, Jeddah, and Riyadh.
+The Minister of Municipal and Rural Affairs and Housing, Majid Al-Hoqail, clarified that January will witness the implementation of the foreign property ownership system at the residential level in all Saudi cities, except for four cities including Mecca, Medina, Jeddah, and Riyadh.
 He pointed out that there will be areas where ownership is allowed for foreigners from outside the Kingdom, while residents will have the right to own a residential unit.

-Al-Hoqail clarified that for the commercial, industrial, and agricultural sectors, ownership will be open to foreigners in all cities of the Kingdom without exception.
+Al-Hoqail indicated that for the commercial, industrial, and agricultural sectors, ownership will be open to foreigners in all cities of the Kingdom without exception.

 Legal Regulations

-The system for non-Saudis to own property aims to regulate property ownership for non-Saudis, both individuals and entities, within a defined geographical scope and with clear legal regulations, along with specific and defined exceptions.
+The foreign ownership system aims to regulate the ownership of properties by non-Saudis, both individuals and entities, within a specified geographical scope and with clear legal regulations, along with specific and defined exceptions.

-The system stipulates that a non-Saudi is allowed to own property or acquire rights over it within the Kingdom, in the geographical scope determined by the Council of Ministers, based on a proposal from the Board of Directors of the General Authority for Real Estate, and with the approval of the Council of Economic and Development Affairs.
-This includes specifying the types of rights that can be acquired, the maximum ownership percentages, and the related regulations.
+The system stipulates that non-Saudis are allowed to own property or acquire rights to it within the Kingdom, in the geographical area defined by the Council of Ministers, based on a proposal from the Board of Directors of the General Authority for Real Estate and the approval of the Economic and Development Affairs Council.
+This includes determining the types of rights that can be acquired, the maximum ownership percentages, and the related regulations.

 Residential Property

-The system allows non-Saudi residents with natural status to own one property designated for residential use, outside the defined geographical scope, except for the cities of Mecca and Medina, provided that the person is Muslim if the ownership is within these two cities.
+The system allows non-Saudi residents with natural status to own one property designated for residential use, outside the specified geographical area, except for the cities of Mecca and Medina, provided that the person is Muslim if the ownership is within these two cities.

-The system grants non-listed companies in the Saudi financial market, which have non-Saudis participating in their ownership, the right to own within the aforementioned geographical scope, including Mecca and Medina, if the entity complies with the Saudi Companies Law.
-They may also own outside this scope for the purposes of conducting business or housing employees, as determined by the regulations.
+The system grants non-listed companies in the Saudi financial market, in which non-Saudis participate in ownership, the right to own within the specified geographical area, including Mecca and Medina, if the institution complies with the Saudi Companies Law.
+They may own outside this area for the purposes of conducting business or housing employees, as determined by the regulations.

 The system also allows listed companies in the financial market, investment funds, and special purpose entities to own property throughout the Kingdom, including Mecca and Medina, in accordance with regulations issued by the Capital Market Authority in coordination with the General Authority for Real Estate and other relevant authorities.